3 Reasons Why 98.6 Is Not The Normal Body Temperature Today

 Lower Metabolic Rates

 Today, people weigh more than they use to and have less need to move.
-As a result, metabolic rates are lower, and your body uses less energy, which causes it to run a little cooler.
+As a result, metabolic rates are lower, and your body uses less energy, which causes it to run a little cooler than normal body temperature.
 In this case, the temperature decline is a wake-up call to move.
 Today it’s easier than ever to get the essentials needed to live.
 It’s more important than ever to make time to exercise.
 Oh, and by the way, when you do exercise, make sure you replace the fluids lost through sweat.
 The best fluid for this is water.
 Depending on variables like speed and temperature, you may need to replenish 1 – 2 pints of water when walking a mile.

 More Comfortable Lives

 So when the person takes your temperature and tells you it 97.5, there is no need to worry you are a cold person.
-The reduction in human temperature has been occurring for many years.
+The reduction in human’s normal body temperature has been occurring for many years.
 It is mostly due to progress, but not all progress is good, and some of the changes will require additional action from you.
 The transformations taking us away from nature are easy and fun to combat.
 Whether it’s in gardening, farming, or simply hiking, we can always be physically and spiritually healthy.